ttdoucet/ttdoucet.github.io/softrock/index.md

 by the low-pass filter of the op amp gain stage).
 It also shows the transient responses and settling time for the circuit.
 I was able to analyze the approximate bandwidth of the sampling system directly, which can be a little tricky in a nonlinear circuit.
+The notebook also investigates how the QSD behaves when the LO is operated at 1/3 the normal frequency, which is done sometimes.
+(I believe Tony's SoftRock Lite kits do this.)

 There is also a second [Python Notebook to analyze the bandpass filters][bpf] used in the receiver front end.

-I encourage you to clone the repo and run it for yourself if you're interested--lots of fun!
+I encourage you to clone the repos and run them for yourself if you're interested--lots of fun!

 ## Reading